 What is the best smoker?

-That depends entirely on your needs, how often you smoke meats, and how advanced your smoking skills are.
-Appliances Connection can help you find the perfect smoker for you.
+What the best smoker is depends entirely on your needs, how often you smoke meats, and how advanced your smoking skills are.
+And Appliances Connection can help you find the perfect smoker for you.